niclas-gehringer/numerical-linear-regression/README.md

 values below a specified tolerance.
 This acts as a form of numerical regularization, leading to more stable parameter estimates and, in some cases, improved generalization performance on the test set.

+## Analysis and Interpretation

+For well-conditioned design matrices, the least squares problem is well-posed.
+In this case, QR decomposition and SVD yield identical regression coefficients, since both methods compute the same unique least squares solution.

+For ill-conditioned problems with strong collinearity, the regression coefficients become highly sensitive to noise in the data.
+While prediction errors on test data can remain small, the estimated parameter vector may deviate significantly from the true coefficients.
+This illustrates that good predictive performance does not necessarily imply stable or interpretable model parameters.

+Using singular value decomposition allows explicit control over numerical stability.
+By truncating small singular values (truncated SVD), directions associated with near-linear dependencies in the design matrix are removed.
+This reduces parameter instability and typically leads to regression coefficients with smaller magnitude.

+The experiments demonstrate the trade-off between numerical stability and data fit: truncated SVD stabilizes the solution at the cost of a slightly increased approximation error.
+This behavior highlights the role of regularization in ill-conditioned linear regression problems.

+## Visualization

+The numerical behavior of the solvers is visualized by plotting the coefficient norm and the test RMSE as a function of the SVD truncation tolerance for ill-conditioned data.
+Generated figures are stored in the `figures/` folder.